stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 2.1.1.
 Certificates

-To retrieve your JWKSet, BMID needs the root, the intermediate CA and the final public certifiate
+The purpose of using our certificTo retrieve your JWKSet, BMID needs the root, the intermediate CA and the final public certifiate of yours.
 <aside class="success"> What is the use of our Certificate? </aside>

 Certificate is used to retrieve your JWKSet.
 We don't need client certificate but we need the root, the intermediate CA and the final public certificate.